 Astronomers have recorded an unparalleled look at X-rays from a black hole system in the early cosmos using gravitational lensing, a natural lens in space.
-For the first time, NASA’s Chandra X-ray Observatory employed this magnifying glass to sharpen X-ray images.
+NASA’s Chandra X-ray Observatory employed this magnifying glass to sharpen X-ray images for the first time.
 It acquired details about black holes that would otherwise be too far away to analyze with current X-ray telescopes.

 The astronomers used the gravitational lensing phenomenon, which occurs when a significant concentration of mass along the line of sight, such as a galaxy, bends light from distant objects.
 This lensing can amplify light by a substantial amount and create duplicate images of the same thing.
-The configuration of these identical images can be helpful to decipher the complexity of the object and sharpen images.
+The configuration of these identical images can be helpful in deciphering the complexity of the object and sharpen images.

 The gravitationally-lensed system is called MG B2016+112.
 It emitted the X-rays detected by Chandra compared to its current age of roughly 14 billion years; the cosmos was only 2 billion years old.

 Related Content: 3D Printed Glass For GRIN Optics Applications